zeruhur/so1um-enhanced/so1um-enhanced-1.0.md

 The "Determine goals & the first scene" section is adapted from the Adventure Seeds chapter of [*SoloistRPG*](https://drive.google.com/file/d/0B0W7DyELeCFcVUdDa3BpcmlVeFU/view) by chrisatthestudy

+Appearance table is a stripped down version of Traits tables from [Knave](https://questingbeast.itch.io/knave) by Ben Milton.

-Archetype,Backstory and the Big Cliché lists are taken from TV Tropes and are under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License
+Archetype, Backstory and the Big Cliché lists are taken from TV Tropes and are under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License